mmenestret/jdegoes.github.io/_posts/2019-04-07-testable-zio.md

 As currently written, our web application is not very testable.
 The function `inviteFriends` makes direct calls to database functions, Facebook API functions, and email service functions.

-While we may have automated tests for our web service, because our application interacts directly with the real world, the tests are actually _system_ tests, _not_ unit tests.
-Such tests are very difficult to write, run slowly, prone to random failures, and they test much more than our application logic.
+While we may have automated tests for our web service, because our application interacts directly with the real world, the tests are actually _system tests_, not _unit tests_.
+Such tests are very difficult to write, they run slowly, they randomly fail, and they test much more than our application logic.

 We do not have time to rewrite our application, and we cannot make it testable all at once.
-Instead, let's try to remove dependency on the database for the `inviteFriends` function.
+Instead, let's try to remove dependency on the live database for the `inviteFriends` function.

-If we succeed in doing this, we will make our test code a _little better_, and after we ship the new code, we can incrementally use the same technique to make the function _fully_ testable&mdash;fast, deterministic, and without external dependencies.
+If we succeed in doing this, we will make our test code a _little better_, and after we ship the new code, we can incrementally use the same technique to make the function _fully_ testable&mdash;fast, deterministic, and without any external dependencies.

 ### Steps Toward Testability